His Glorious Night: Rumors of sabotage

 Some, including Gilbert's own daughter Leatrice Gilbert Fountain, have blamed MGM studio chief Louis B. Mayer for deliberately perpetuating a rumor that Gilbert's voice was unsuitable for sound in order to drive out a star whom he judged to be too expensive, too cocky, and approaching his use-by date.
 Mayer and Gilbert undoubtedly shared a strong enmity, and according to rumors, Mayer knew that the script was substandard, and deliberately hired an out-of-condition Lionel Barrymore as the director.

 As was common at the time, foreign-language versions of a film were not made by dubbing; instead, scenes were reshot either with the original actors reading translations of their lines phonetically or by using other actors fluent in a specific language.
 In 1930, the French remake Si l'empereur savait ça, Spanish remake Olimpia and German remake Olympia were released.
 All versions received notably better reviews.

 MGM sold the film's rights to Paramount Pictures.
 A different film version, based on the original play rather than the 1929 movie, was produced as A Breath of Scandal in 1960.

-The film was broadcast on Turner Class Movies on November 13, 2025, marking the first time that any substantial number of people could watch it since its release in 1929.
+The film was broadcast on Turner Classic Movies on November 13, 2025, marking the first time that any substantial number of people could watch it since its release in 1929.